-Local and RS-LOCAL models also revealed similar and better model performance than SSL spiking modelling approaches (Figure 8).
+Local and RS-LOCAL models also revealed similar and better model performance than SSL spiking modeling approaches (Fig. 8).
 Both RPD and RPIQ gradually increased in local models with increasing numbers of local HAFL samples in calibration.
-As with bias and RMSE, RPD and RPIQ values also indicate high prediction accuracy with as few as 5 or 10 local HAFL samples when calibrating with RS-LOCAL subsets (RPD = 4.08 and 4.66, RPIQ = 5.96 and 6.81, respectively).
+As with bias and RMSE, RPD and RPIQ values also indicate high-prediction accuracy with as few as five or 10 local HAFL samples when calibrating with RS-LOCAL subsets (RPD = 4.08 and 4.66 and RPIQ = 5.96 and 6.81, respectively).

-Prediction accuracy in model validations was highest for mineral soils, or ranges of SC between 0% to 20% for all modelling approaches (Figure 9).
-Local and RS-LOCAL modelling approaches showed better predictive performance for samples with higher SC.
-In local modelling approaches, samples with 0% to 20% and especially 10% to 20% SC were predicted increasingly well with increasing number of local HAFL samples in model calibration.
-Soils between 0% to 10% SC were predicted with the highest accuracy with the SSL spiking approach.
-However, samples with > 10% were predicted with higher accuracy using local and RS-LOCAL calibration schemes.
-Validations of RS-LOCAL calibration schemes again showed a threshold around 5 local HAFL samples.
-After this threshold, RMSE, RPD and RPIQ results for samples with > 20% remained constant with increasing number of local samples during calibration.
-In contrast, samples containing 0% to 20% SC were considerably more unstable depending on the number of local samples during calibration.
+Prediction accuracy in model validations was highest for mineral soils, or ranges of SC between 0% and 20% for all modeling approaches (Fig. 9).
+Local and RS-LOCAL modeling approaches showed better predictive performance for samples with higher SC.
+In local modeling approaches, samples with 0% to 20%, and especially 10% to 20% SC, were predicted increasingly well with an increasing number of local HAFL samples in the model calibration.
+Soils between 0 % and 10 % SC were predicted with the highest accuracy with the SSL spiking approach.
+However, samples with > 10 % were predicted with higher accuracy using local and RS-LOCAL calibration schemes.
+Validations of RS-LOCAL calibration schemes again showed a threshold around five local HAFL samples.
+After this threshold, RMSE, RPD and RPIQ results for samples with > 20 % remained constant with an increasing number of local samples during calibration.
+In contrast, samples containing 0 % to 20 % SC were considerably more unstable, depending on the number of local samples during calibration.